4 Equity Release Costs in 2024: What You Need to Know

 What Is the Long-Term Impact of Interest Accumulation on Equity Release?

-For Lifetime Mortgages, the interest compounds over the loan period, meaning the amount owed can grow substantially over time.
+For lifetime mortgages, the interest compounds over the loan period, meaning the amount owed can grow substantially over time.

 This can reduce the estate’s value inherited by beneficiaries and potentially consume the property’s total equity, especially if the homeowner lives longer than anticipated.